RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 &nbsp;

-### Metaphors Unleashed!
+#### Metaphors Unleashed!

-I am a published author / expert on oeprating systems.
+I am a published author / expert on opeatipng systems.
 IBM OS/2 books, several.
 I was both an author and technical editor.
+IBM appointed me as an OS/2 Ambassor for social media activites, Gold, highest level.

 Metaphors used to explain concepts.
 Tower of Babel topics.
 Finnegans Wake James Joyce messages.